silinternational/terraform-modules/aws/vpc/README.md

+# Deprecation Notice

+This module is deprecated.
+Please use [terraform-aws-vpc](https://github.com/silinternational/terraform-aws-vpc) instead.
+See [Terraform Registry](https://registry.terraform.io/modules/silinternational/vpc/aws/latest) for more details.

 # aws/vpc - Virtual Private Cloud
 This module is used to create a VPC along with the necessary configuration to be useful.